 Green garden waste collections

 Our green garden waste collection service, for kerbside properties, offers fortnightly collections from March to December (depending on your week of collection).
 The service costs £40 per year for each green bin.
-The deadline for orders for the full service of 19 collections is 14 February 2019.
-If you order after 14 February you will still have to pay the full fee of £40 but you're not guaranteed to have 19 collections.
+You can have up to three green garden waste bins.

-f you order green garden waste collections using My Account, you'll be able to view the progress of your order.
+If you order or renew green garden waste collections using My Account, you'll be able to view the progress of your order.
 My Account allows you to manage your council services at any time.
 If you don’t have one, you can create a My Account.

 - When we collect your waste

 - Make sure we can collect your waste

 - Data protection

 - Recycling green garden waste if you don't use our service

 - What we do with your green garden waste